review: Nikon 85mm f/1.4 G AF-S

-So after a slight delay, my copy of the brand-new Nikon 85mm f1.4G (B&H) actually did arrive.
-I was itching to try it out on a photo session, and yesterday afternoon had my assistant, Jessica model for me.
-During the short photo session, I used the new 85mm f1.4G and the classic 85mm f1.4D side-by-side.
-As you can see in the photo above, (Just like the older version of this lens), the new lens’ extremely shallow depth of field and superb bokeh, give backgrounds that just melt away.
+Itching to try out the Nikon 85mm f1.4G (B&H /Amazon) during a photo session, I had Jessica model for me.
+During this short photo session, I used the new 85mm f1.4G and the classic 85mm f1.4D side-by-side.
+As you can see in the photo above, the lens’ extremely shallow depth of field and superb bokeh, give backgrounds that just melt away.

 My first impression already is that lens is even better than I anticipated …